 - Fuel Tank Capacity: Outback has a larger fuel tank capacity of 18.5 gallons, providing a longer range between refueling compared to Forester’s 16.6-gallon tank capacity.

 - Engine Immobilizer: Forester comes with an engine immobilizer, a feature that helps prevent unauthorized starting of the vehicle, which is not specified for the Outback.
+However, Subaru Outback has more reliable engines that will not make their owners nervous.

 - Exterior Design: Outback boasts more premium elements, including LED fog lights and body-color door handles, giving it a slightly more luxurious appearance compared to the Forester.